-Red eye flights are simply the best.
+What travel accessories for long flights are your must-haves?
+I think red eye flights are simply the best.
 THE BEST!
 Why?
 Because you can sleep and there is usually minimal noise because everyone on board wants to do the same thing as you…sleep!
-Here are my favorite red eye flight tips to make your flight as enjoyable as possible
+Here are my favorite travel accessories for long flights you need to make your flight as enjoyable as possible

 Bring Your Own Blanket

 Whatever you do, do NOT use the airplane blanket for anything other than your legs or feet.
 Do not put these blankets on your bare skin!
 Bring your own travel blanket so you can guarantee that you are wrapped in something clean.